MegaBedder/my-awesome-lua/README.md

 ### Articles and publications
 - [A Look at the Design of Lua](https://cacm.acm.org/magazines/2018/11/232214-a-look-at-the-design-of-lua/fulltext) - 2018
 - [Roberto Ierusalimschy • Publications](http://www.inf.puc-rio.br/~roberto/cvpub.html)
+- [The Implementation of Lua 5.0](https://www.lua.org/doc/jucs05.pdf) [[slides]](http://www.inf.puc-rio.br/~roberto/talks/lua5-imp.pdf) - discuss about the implementation of Lua 5.0: its register-based virtual machine, the new algorithm for optimizing tables used as arrays, the implementation of closures, and the addition of coroutines.
 - [Programming with Multiple Paradigms in Lua](http://www.inf.puc-rio.br/~roberto/docs/ry09-03.pdf)
 - [How uses Coroutines for non-blocking I/O](http://leafo.net/posts/itchio-and-coroutines.html) - It uses coroutines for all asynchronous operations like database queries and HTTP requests.
 - [lightweight concurrency in lua](http://wingolog.org/archives/2018/05/16/lightweight-concurrency-in-lua) - Implementing fibers and a scheduler with Lua's Coroutines